 - Cosmopolitan discussed an unfortunate overlap between Cameron Dallas fans and porn viewers.
 "Cameron Dallas is a dreamy, wholesome male Vine and YouTube star who is 20 years old.
 As is typical of this genre of celebrity, his fans are mostly teen girls.
 So I found it pretty disturbing last night when those fans started posting tons of selfies for Cameron on Twitter under their fandom name: Cam Girls.
 Anyone who has used the Internet probably knows what a cam girl is (other than a Cameron Dallas fan, apparently) and if you don't, I'll just tell you right now: "Cam girl" is short for "webcam girl," a woman who strips and does porn via webcam for money.
 Another fact about cam girls is that — like most other businesses — they often use Twitter to foster a following."

-What fandom takedown cases have you seen?
-Write about them on Fanlore!
+What strange bedfellows have you seen in fandom?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.